dnlzrgz/housaku/README.md

 ![Screenshot of the TUI](./.github/screenshot_tui.png)

-> Housaku is currently in early development, so you can expect some incompatible changes between version and other minor issues.
+> Housaku is currently in early development, so you can expect some incompatible changes and other minor issues when updating.
 Once version `v1.0.0` is reached, my goal is to focus on stability and avoiding breaking changes.

 ## Features